 I improved performance and delivered features for a Rails API that backed a popular iOS application.
 This included push notifications, generating a realtime feed of user activity in the app, and search, performance and stability improvements.

-I assisted with product design and planning, and I also delivered minor iOS features, improvements, and bug fixes.
+I assisted with product design and planning.
+I also delivered minor iOS features, improvements, and bug fixes.

 I joined Kitchensurfing as the first non-founder on the Product team.
-I helped Kitchensurfing build a best-in-class product team, building from one engineer to over a dozen people in various disciplines.
+I built Kitchensurfing an amazing product team, starting from one engineer to over a dozen people, including design, product, and analytics.

 I introduced a product process that allowed us to rapidly test new ideas as the business adapted.
 Kitchensurfing was able to roll out and sunset new product lines, validate brand and product ideas in production, and launch a consumer iOS app.